 Attending a Gathering

 Make your celebration safer.
-In addition to following the steps that everyone can take to make Thanksgiving safer, take these additional steps while attending a gathering.
+In addition to following the steps that everyone can take to make your holiday season safer, take these additional steps while attending a gathering.

 - Bring your own food, drinks, plates, cups, and utensils.